 • Progressive vision loss:

-• Total blindness caused by degeneration of the retina (retinal degeneration).
+• Total blindness caused by retinal degeneration.

-• Loss of the ability to learn and remember:
+• Loss of learning and memory ability:

 • Dogs can forget previously learned commands or behaviors.